lovell/sharp/docs/api.md

 `image` is one of the following, and must be the same size or smaller than the processed image:

-* Buffer containing PNG, WebP, GIF or SVG image data, or
+* Buffer containing PNG, WebP, GIF, SVG, or RAW image data, or
 * String containing the path to an image file, with most major transparency formats supported.

 `options`, if present, is an Object with the following optional attributes: